Q&A: Abortion case involving immigrant teen stirs emotions

 WOULD AN ABORTION FOR THIS TEEN PROMPT MORE GIRLS TO COME TO THE U.S. ILLEGALY TO GET ABORTIONS?

-Both HHS and Texas Attorney General Ken Paxton contended that a court victory for the teen would have this result.
+Both HHS and Texas Attorney General Ken Paxton, as well as anti-abortion activists, contended that a court victory for the teen would have this result.

 "Countless others undoubtedly would follow," Paxton argued.
 "Texas must not become a sanctuary state for abortions."

-Abortion-rights advocates have ridiculed this argument, saying the chance of getting an abortion in the U.S. was unlikely to be the motive for a woman or girl to undergo the hardships and dangers of illegal passage to the U.S. Dr. Anjani Kolahi, a family medicine physician in Albuquerque, New Mexico, noted that abortions are available in Mexico, despite bans in many of its states.
+Abortion-rights advocates have ridiculed this argument, saying the chance of getting an abortion in the U.S. was unlikely to be the motive for a woman or girl to undergo the hardships and dangers of illegal passage to the U.S. Dr. Anjani Kolahi, a family medicine physician in Albuquerque, New Mexico, and a fellow with Physicians for Reproductive Health, noted that abortions are available in Mexico, despite bans in many of its states.
 The procedure is legal in Mexico City and the abortion pill is widely accessible for use in self-induced abortions.